samiaJahan929/Performance-Testing--Project/README.md

 - Conducted stress tests to identify the server's bottleneck throughput
 - Generated HTML and Excel reports for both load and stress tests

-# Test Case scenario for DMoney API
+# Test Case Scenario for DMoney API
 - Set up scenarios for deposits, send money, and merchant payments
 - Used dynamic data from CSV files to simulate real-life transactions
 - Added assertions to ensure transaction success